The Challenge of Virtual Teams

 As someone who does much of his consulting and training in virtual space, the issue of how best to manage virtual teams has become a significant issue for many organizations.
 It was one of the topics that Udemy for Business customers indicated was a high priority.
 You may have received a request to participate in an online survey on your experience with virtual teams a couple months back.
 I promised to share the results of that survey and I have developed an online course to train managers and facilitators to manage virtual or dispersed teams.

-Here is a coupon for the course, Leading Virtual Teams, for a cheap $9.99 ;-).
+Here is a coupon for the course, Leading Virtual Teams.

 You can see the complete results of the survey here: Virtual Team Survey